 Here’s a question I’m often asked: What’s the Best Sweetener for the Keto Diet?
 Everyone is looking for the best zero calorie, low-carb, keto sweetener.

-Most Keto Diet recipes call for sugar alcohols like xylitol or erythritol (that’s what Swerve is made out of) to sweeten low-carb desserts.
+Most Keto Diet recipes call for sugar alcohols like xylitol or erythritol (that’s what Swerve and Lakanto are made of) to sweeten low-carb desserts.
 Those types of sugar alcohols are not an option for me as I can’t digest them.
 If you can tolerate sugar alcohols that’s great.
-However, if you have an autoimmune disorder (MS, celiac disease, Hashimoto’s, diabetes, etc) or any type of gut issue I would be incredibly careful using Swerve and the like.
+However, if you have an autoimmune disorder (MS, celiac disease, Hashimoto’s, diabetes, etc) or any type of gut issue I would be incredibly careful using sweeteners like Swerve and Lakanto.
 For those with autoimmune issues, minding your microbiome is a top priority.
 Research shows that a healthy gut is the key to a healthy immune system.1

 Why are sugar alcohols so disruptive to gut health?
 The reason is two-fold.
 First, these zero-calorie sweeteners are polyols (4-carbon sugar alcohols).
 They can be very difficult for some people to break down, disrupting digestion and causing severe gut dysbiosis, Second, this type of sweetener contains corn.

 Xylitol is a zero-calorie sweetener made from birch.
 However, the majority of keto sweeteners, like Swerve and Lakanto are made from corn, a food that is highly allergenic and incredibly hard on my system.
 I think it’s interesting that so many folks who used to be on a grain-free Paleo Diet, have now switched over to the Keto Diet and are now consuming desserts made with large amounts of corn-based sweeteners.
 If you’re one of those people I’d love to hear from you about this change and if it was positive or negative for you.